nvsnkv/NVs.OccupancySensor/readme.md

 Find an appropriate host machine that will run the app.
 Depending on configuration, application may consume significant amount of CPU and RAM, so it would be hard to provide a _minimal_ and _recommended_ configurations.
 It works on Raspberry Pi 4 with 4 Gb RAM, so you can try something similar or more powerful.

+This application exposes HTTP API witout any authorization so you'll need to ensure it's hosted in a secure environment (inaccessible from Internet and so on).

 This application does not provide anything that can control external devices or send notifications to end users out of the box.
 A home automation server with MQTT support would be required to setup various integrations which depends on someone's precense in the room.
 In most of the cases having a separate host for home automation server would be recommended option.

 #### Software